-Wyndham Santa Monica–At The Pier is located across from the Santa Monica Pier, and is about as close as you can get to staying at the pier.
+Wyndham Santa Monica–The Pier is located across from the Santa Monica Pier and is about as close as you can get to staying at the pier.
 Rates start at $300.
 Huntley Santa Monica Beach, a luxurious property on Second Street, has one of the best views in the city at its 18-story restaurant, The Penthouse, which features 360-degree views.
 Rates for The Huntley start at $300 per night.
-The Palihouse Santa Monica offers unique accommodations with grand touches and dates back to the 1920s.
+The Palihouse Santa Monica offers unique accommodations with grand touches that date back to the 1920s.

 If you want to know where to stay in Santa Monica to get more of a local experience, the Main Street and Ocean Park area, located just a few blocks from the beach, has a local, artsy feel to it.
 Stroll the weekly farmers’ market Sundays on Main Street and you’ll likely be rubbing elbows with locals.
 Many of the Santa Monica hotels here are more budget-friendly.
 Located directly on Main Street (across from the Sunday farmers’ market) is the Sea Shore Motel, starting at $125 per night with 20 rooms and 5 suites.
 It’s just a few minutes from the beach and the neighbourhood’s art galleries, shops, and restaurants.